 Photovoltaic (‘PV’) solar energy is broadly considered a future-proof option, but when its sustainability is debated, the discussion is often narrowed down to just emission reductions and energy payback times.
 Now that roof-mounted PV in the Netherlands is rapidly being supplemented by ground-mounted “solar parks”, other sustainability aspects are gaining relevance.
 How do ground-mounted solar parks influence biodiversity?
 Soil quality?
 Ambient temperature?
 How to compensate for the diminished agricultural production, caused by conversion of agricultural land into solar parks?
 What is the worth of the Dutch landscape?
 Much is still unknown or uncertain.

 Figure 1.
-Solar Parks with more than 2.5 MWp of power (more parks will appear when zooming in), subdivided into rooftop (blue labels) and ground-mounted parks (green labels with red font).
+Interactive map of solar Parks with more than 2.5 MWp of power (more parks will appear when zooming in), subdivided into rooftop (blue labels) and ground-mounted parks (green labels with red font).
 Status on January 2019.
-Information on each park can be accessed by zooming in and clicking on its polygon in the map.
-For ground-mounted parks, it is also possible to search by location (use the magnifying class in the upper left corner).
-Don’t forget to use the scroll bars on the right side and below the map.
-(N.B.: map may not display correctly yet on smartphones).
+Map may not display correctly on smartphones.